 HHSC has not inventoried all the hotlines that exist throughout the system and has not created policies or standards for hotlines and call centers.
 The agency also has not evaluated whether the hotlines are necessary and whether any could be merged.
 This piecemeal approach results in several incompatible phone systems with different contract requirements.
-Not only is this approach inefficient, but incompatible phone systems can mean

-A disjointed approach to system websites confuses and frustrates the public and wastes resources. that staff answering calls cannot simply transfer callers to the right place, forcing callers to hang up and try another number and limiting the goal of getting people to the information they need in the most straightforward manner possible.
+Not only is this approach inefficient, but incompatible phone systems can mean that staff answering calls cannot simply transfer callers to the right place, forcing callers to hang up and try another number and limiting the goal of getting people to the information they need in the most straightforward manner possible.